Jacksonville Public Library: 21st century

-After suffering delays due to the 2004 hurricane season and contractors' difficulties, the system prepared for the opening of a new Main Library in late 2005.

-In September 2005, the Haydon Burns library closed its doors for the last time to allow staff to move to the new Main Library due to open later that year.
-Accompanied by a week-long promotion and a full day of parades and other events, on November 12, 2005, the new Main Library opened to the public.
+After suffering delays due to the 2004 hurricane season and contractors' difficulties, the system prepared for the opening of a new main library in late 2005.
+In September 2005, the Haydon Burns library closed its doors for the last time to allow staff to move to the new main library, due to open later that year.
+Accompanied by a week-long promotion and a full day of parades and other events, on November 12, 2005, the new main library opened to the public.
 The opening was a historic event for the library system and the City of Jacksonville, marking the completion of an unprecedented period of growth under the Better Jacksonville Plan.
 It adds to the city's architectural and cultural landscape and provides a gathering place downtown for the community.
-The new Main Library offers specialized reading rooms, public access to hundreds of computers and extensive collection of books and other materials.
+The new Main Library offers specialized reading rooms, public access to hundreds of computers and an extensive collection of books and other materials.